stephengold/jme3-utilities/README.md

 ## Conventions

-Since the Jme3-utilities Project is not associated with an Internet domain, package names generally begin with `jme3utilities`.
-Packages copied from jMonkeyEngine and the BVH Retarget Project, however, retain their original names, which began with `com.jme3`.
+Most package names begin with `jme3utilities`.
+Packages copied from jMonkeyEngine, however, retain their original names, which began with `com.jme3`.

 Both the source code and the pre-built libraries are compatible with JDK 7.